DelazJ/QGIS-Documentation/docs/user_manual/processing_algs/qgis/pointclouddatamanagement.rst

      - [boolean]

        Default: False
-     - Set to True to permanently remove points classified as noise from the output.
+     - Set to True to remove points classified as noise from the output point cloud.
+       If False, noise points are kept in the output but remain classified as noise.
    * - **Mean number of neighbors**
      - ``MEAN_K``
      - [numeric: integer]